Visit

 To best plan your group visit, please call the museum in advance at (712) 764-7001.

-The Museum of Danish America offers pre-planned educational programs in art, social studies, language arts and science for all grade levels.
+The Museum of Danish America's educational programs are hands-on experiences that can be tailored to most grade levels in a variety of subjects including art, social studies, language arts and science.
 (Iowa Core Standards fulfilled are available upon request).
-To get a sneak peek of what our museum has to offer, check out a virtual tour here: https://www.danishmuseum.org/explore/virtual-tour
+If registering for more than one program, bundle discounts are available.
+To get a sneak peek of what MoDA has to offer, check out a virtual tour here: https://www.danishmuseum.org/explore/virtual-tour

-This program will be tailored for all grade levels to include activities and experiences that explore Danish American culture and immigration during the turn of the 20th century.
-Students will learn about the journey to America, the immigration experience at Ellis Island and will compare and contrast life in that time period to the present.
+Our most popular tour begins at the Museum and includes activities and experiences that explore immigration and the Danish-American culture during the turn of the 20th century.
+Students will learn about the journey to America, the immigration experience at Ellis Island and have a hands-on presentation packing a Danish immigrant's trunk for his trip from Denmark to Iowa.

-Journey through Bedstemor’s House, (Danish for grandmother), a 2-level historic 1908 home restored to its original period.
-Students will tour the home, learn the differences and similarities between past and present times and learn the story of the home’s builder, its history of residents, and the efforts to restore the house.
+Next, we will journey to Bedstemor's House (Danish for grandmother), a 2-level historic home restored to its original period.
+Students will step into the world of early 20th century immigrants, discuss the differences and similarities between past and present times, learn the story of the home's builder, its history of residents, and the efforts to restore the house.

-The Genealogy and Education Center has one of the largest collections of materials on Danish immigrants in the US, including many rare and unique items.
+Last stop is the Genealogy & Education Center which houses one of the largest collections of resource materials on Danish immigrants in the U.S., including many rare and unique items.
 The Center is open to the public for family and local history research and has assisted many individuals in finding links to their past.
-Tours of the center cover the wide variety of resources available as well as building amenities.
+Tours of the Center cover the wide variety of resources available as well as the exhibition space.

 Jens Jensen Prairie Landscape Park

 Students have the opportunity to interact with nature in this outdoor classroom setting.
-Hands-on learning programs led by our museum staff could include any of the following topics - prairie preservation, restoration and history, identifying different plants and animals, seed collection, how immigration affected the prairie, soil testing and comparison, etc. Other outdoor opportunities on museum grounds are the Jens Dixen Cabin, Green Roof, wetland and Danish-designed exercise equipment, which are all unique to our community.
+Hands-on learning programs led by our museum staff could include any of the following topics - prairie preservation, restoration and history, identifying different plants and animals, seed collection, soil testing and comparison, etc. Other outdoor opportunities on museum grounds are the Jens Dixen Cabin - a historic one-room cabin from South Dakota furnished to reflect the lifestyle of a Danish immigrant and schoolteacher, the Green Roof, a wetland and Danish-designed exercise equipment, which are all unique to our community.

-Pre-K Story Time in the Galleries - 30 minute programs throughout the school year for our youngest visitors!
-Programs are $1 per student and include a short story and activities to go along with our current exhibitions either indoors or outside depending on the time of year.
-Examples of activities could include: Eye Spy, Playful Poses, LEGO play, Prairie Walks, Danish crafts and more!
+Programs throughout the school year for even our youngest visitors, which includes a short story and activities to go along with current exhibitions either indoors or outside on the prairie.
+Examples of activities include: Eye Spy, Playful Poses, LEGO play, Prairie Walks, Danish crafts and more!

 Traveling Exhibits